girijeshhs/cafe-pl/PROJECT_REPORT.md

 The **Cafe Management System** is a console-driven Java and MySQL application that replaces handwritten tickets and spreadsheets with a single, menu-driven workflow.
 It covers customers, products, orders, billing, and basic reports so a small café can run day-to-day tasks consistently without extra licences or complex hardware.

 The project was built with straightforward software engineering steps: gathering needs from a typical café workflow, sketching a layered design, implementing the core modules, and validating behaviour with simple tests.
 Design sketches (use case and ER diagrams) act as guidance rather than heavy documentation.
 Early trial runs on sample data showed faster order entry and clearer stock tracking compared to the manual baseline.
-This report documents what was built, how it was built, and where it can grow next.
+The scope targets a single café with shared laptops and no dedicated DevOps team, so the design favours clarity and low maintenance over heavy automation.
+This report documents what was built, how it was built, what assumptions were made, and where it can grow next.

 ---